danielgaskell/scc/doc/syscall2.md

 void thread_quit(char* env);
 ```

 Quits the running thread associated with the environment buffer `env`.
 (This function will not return, so it should only be used inside the thread in question, to quit itself.
-To forcibly end a running thread from inside a different thread, use [`Proc_Delete()`](#proc_delete).)
+To forcibly end a running thread from inside a different thread, use [`Proc_Delete()`](#proc_delete); however, this can leave resources hanging if the thread is interrupted in the middle of a system call, so it is usually better to have the thread quit itself with `thread_quit()`.)

 ### Thread safety